mpr-lab/MotheterRemote/buddyGUIprogress.md

 - Need to add a popup alert to notify user if command was sent or not sent with 2 second timer to prevent user from sending too many commands too fast.
 - code initial setup wizard that saves users addr and name as well as any raspberry pis that are set up as well, update settings tab to accomodate
 - code help tab that explains how to use the GUI
-- still fix the RPi comman center tab to display data better... not sure how to do that still
+- still fix the RPi command center tab to display data better... not sure how to do that still

 ---
 ### 6/3/2025